Royal Almanac: Circulation

 There is no source detailing the circulation of the Almanac.
 The only figures available are the annual profits generated by sales.

 In 1782, Mercier reported a pension of more than 40 000 francs.
 Diderot, at the same time, puts the figure at 30,000 pounds.
-For a price of sale of 5 to 6 pounds, the number of sales must necessarily be greater than about 7500 almanacs.
+For a price of sale of 5 to 6 pounds, the number of sales must necessarily be greater than about 7,500 almanacs.

-Around 1820, during the trials that have brought the widow and Debure Testu, income of the Almanac was estimated between 25 and 30 000 francs.
+Around 1820, during the trials that brought the widow and Debure Testu, the income of the Almanac was estimated between 25 and 30,000 francs.
 In 1834, another almanac, the Almanac of France, said that its cost is 35 cents for a sale price of 50 cents.
-Booksellers then purchase the item at prices of 38 cents, to resell a suggested retail price of 50 cents.
+Booksellers then purchase the item for 38 cents to resell at a suggested retail price of 50 cents.
 The publisher earns so 3 cents per pound sold, the bookseller earns 12 (minus shipping costs, dependent).
-If one considers - arbitrarily - a four Almanac is sold directly into the library Testu (priced at 10 francs 50) the remainder being passed through intermediaries, we can prorate that to generate an annual income of 30 000 francs Testu must sell approximately 25 000.
+If one considers - arbitrarily - a four-volume Almanac was sold directly into the library Testu (priced at 10 francs 50), the remainder being passed through intermediaries, we can prorate that to generate an annual income of 30,00 francs, Testu must sell approximately 25,000.

 In the absence of more precise information, we can only estimate at about 15,000, the number of copies sold per year between the late eighteenth and early nineteenth century.

 Binding

-The almanac is sold either stapled or bound by the printer.
-The paperback version allows the purchaser to connect his book as he wishes, and so it is possible to find books with bindings very ornate, with lace, coats of arms of families, many colors brightened or gilding Biblio 24, etc..
+The almanac was sold either stapled or bound by the printer.
+The paperback version allowed the purchaser to connect his book as he wishes, and so it was possible to find books with bindings very ornate, with lace, coats of arms of families, many colors brightened or gilding Biblio 24, etc.

-The bound version provided by the printer is usually presented in a bound in calf or Morocco, full, and lilies in the boxes back.
-With the revolution, the lilies are replaced with Phrygian caps in roundels Library 25.
+The bound version of the almanac provided by the printer was usually presented in a bound in calf or Morocco, full, and lilies in the boxes back.
+With the revolution, the lilies are replaced with Phrygian caps in roundels.

 Distribution

-The Almanac is normally available from the bookseller, but it can also be found in the province in other bookstores that serve as intermediaries, for example in 1816, at Pesche, bookseller at Le Mans Ref 17, or by correspondence through the Sorbonne, as did Voltaire Ref 18.
+The Almanac was normally available from the bookseller, but it could also be found in the province in other bookstores that serve as intermediaries, for example in 1816, at Pesche, bookseller at Le Mans, or by correspondence through the Sorbonne, as did Voltaire.